prachi134-hash/my-project/README.md

 ---

 # 💡 Security Notes
--Remove any API tokens or secrets from your Git history before pushing to GitHub.
+--Remove any API tokens or secrets from your Git history before pushing to GitHub.

--Use .gitignore to exclude .env or sensitive files.
+--Use .gitignore to exclude .env or sensitive files.

--Enable GitHub Secret Scanning to automatically detect secret commits.
+--Enable GitHub Secret Scanning to automatically detect secret commits.

 ---

 # 📂 Notes
--All HTML pages extend base.html for consistent design.
+--All HTML pages extend base.html for consistent design.

--Logs (app.log and app_errors.log) help track errors and activity.
+--Logs (app.log and app_errors.log) help track errors and activity.

--Chatbot responses are limited to college-related content.
+--Chatbot responses are limited to college-related content.